sendc0des/handwritten-digit-recognition/README.md

 # Handwritten Digit Recognition
-This model was trained using the MNIST dataset
+This model was trained using the MNIST dataset.